The Service-member Civil Relief Act and You

 Many banks waive fees including Annual Card Fees.*

-Examples of Waiving Annual Fees and Interest
+Example of Waiving Annual Fees and Interest with the Best Card for Military Members

 * There are some great credit cards available that have high annual fees which are waived with SCRA.